ATTENTION JOB SEEKERS

 A BIG THANK YOU to all those who have taken the time to report the fake job offers to us!
 We sincerely, appreciate your support to prevent further instances of scams.

-Be on alert if you have been contacted by anyone using the following names:
+Be on alert if you have been contacted by any of the following Scammers:

 - Brittany Murphy